Arks-Layer/PSNovaTranslations/README.md

  2. Click the pencil icon
  3. Edit the file to your heart's content!
  4. Write a brief summary of the changes at the bottom of the page
- 5. Hit "Commit changes" (<b>DO NOT CREATE A NEW BRANCH, COMMIT DIRECTLY TO MASTER.</b>)
+ 5. Hit "Create a new branch for this commit and start a pull request." (<b>DO NOT COMMIT DIRECTLY TO MASTER.</b>)
- 6. Your changes will also be posted to the discord chat
+ 6. Your PR request will be reviewed and accepted or denied.
+(Your changes will also be posted to the discord chat.)

 ##Editing process